 Links with other subjects:

-Film Studies can be taken with almost any combination of other subjects, including: English Language, English Literature, Psychology, Sociology, Business Studies, Film Studies, and Media Studies.
-Most Film students’ progress to Higher Education and the professions.
+Film Studies can be taken with almost any combination of other subjects including: English Language, English Literature, Theatre Studies and Performing Arts, Psychology, Sociology, Business Studies, Media Studies.
+Most Film students’ progress to higher education and the professions.

 Future Career Opportunities